Nadal aims to be French Open’s oldest champion against pupil Ruud

 Despite the German's bold all-or-nothing challenge, Nadal still cut an impressive presence on court, at one point coming out on top in a lung-busting 44-shot rally.

-Victory on Sunday will make him the tournament’s oldest champion, eclipsing 34-year-old compatriot Andres Gimeno who took the title 50 years ago.
+Victory on Sunday will make him the tournament's oldest champion, eclipsing compatriot Andres Gimeno who was 34 when he took the title 50 years ago.

 World number eight Ruud, 23, is the tour's in-form clay court player.